Are you an adviser? Go to Unbiased Pro

 Payments can be regularly scheduled or one-off, depending on your preferences.

-However, a SIPP is distinct as it allows you to choose your investments from a range of options, including shares, property and land, investment trusts and collective investments.
+A SIPP differs from other pensions because it allows you to choose your investments from a range of options, including shares, property and land, investment trusts, funds and exchange-traded funds.

 You can choose your investments or work with a financial adviser to select the right ones for your SIPP.